tianxiaogu/tianxiaogu.github.io/sata/index.md

 ## Input Text

-SATA decides to do text input by checking the following three conditions.
+Ape decides to do text input by checking the following three conditions.

 1. Specified by XPath